lisimo-design/accessible/README.md

+Accessibility Fixes Report

 In HTML

-13--- Logo should have alt text
+13--- Logo should have alt text details

 25--- Images should include equivalent alternative text (alt text) in the markup/code.
-And title.
+And title details.

-29--- Create a Button is better to show and clik
+29--- Change <a> to <button> is better to show and clik

 55--- Behind the input Email address, Add one submit button.

 In CSS

-masthead add display:flex;
+In Masthead class, add display:flex; background-color

+In .logo img Define logo size

-In nav add float
+In nav class, add float

 Change details font Size bigger and Color clear

+Parallel Age, weight and Lenght